 What is loratadine?

-I just found out I am pregnant.
+I just found out that I am pregnant.
 Should I stop taking loratadine?

-You should always speak with your health care provider before making any changes in your medication.
+You should always speak with your healthcare provider before making any changes in your medication.
 It is important to consider the benefits of treating allergy symptoms during pregnancy.
-Treating allergy symptoms may reduce asthma symptoms and the need for extra asthma medicines.
-Allergy treatment can also lead to better sleep and emotional well-being.
+Treating allergy symptoms may help reduce asthma symptoms and sinus problems.
+This can prevent the need for extra medications.
+Allergy treatment may also lead to better sleep and emotional well-being.

 Can taking loratadine during pregnancy cause birth defects?